Santanaraptor: Classification

 Santanaraptor was originally thought to be a maniraptoran theropod when it was first discovered.
 However, it is now thought to be a basal coelurosaur based on several features present on the femur.
 Santanaraptor was tabulated by Holtz (2004) as the first tyrannosauroid known from Gondwana, a position also found by Delcourt and Grillo (2018) who recovered Santanaraptor as a tyrannosauroid in all of their phylogenetic analyses based on three different datasets.
 However, this position has been criticised, as the supposed tyrannosauroid characters are widely distributed in Coelurosauria, and several aspects of the foot are more similar to noasaurids.

-In their comprehensive revision of Santanraptor and Mirischia, Delcourt et al. (2025) recovered the former in two different positions: as a megaraptoran within Tyrannosauroidea based on equal weight phylogenetic analyses and as an early branching maniraptoromorph based on implied weight phylogenetic analyses, forming a clade with Tanycolagreus, Mirischia and Juratyrant outside Tyrannosauroidea.
+In their comprehensive revision of Santanaraptor and Mirischia, Delcourt et al. (2025) recovered the former in two different positions: as a megaraptoran within Tyrannosauroidea based on equal weight phylogenetic analyses and as an early branching maniraptoromorph based on implied weight phylogenetic analyses, forming a clade with Tanycolagreus, Mirischia and Juratyrant outside Tyrannosauroidea.